 President: Clarice Campbell

 Clarice began studying Indonesian in 2007 and is a recent Bachelor of Arts (Languages) graduate at Monash University, majoring in Indonesian Studies and Linguistics.
-She will be undertaking an honours year in Austronesian linguistics in 2016.
+She is currently undertaking an honours year in Indonesian syntax and is a research assistant in the Linguistics Department at Monash University as the editorial assistant of the International Journal of Language and Culture.
 Clarice has studied in both Malaysia and Indonesia and her professional experience includes Udayana University, the Australia-Indonesia Centre and the Indonesian Feminist Journal.
-She has a love for Indonesian dance and culture and is an active member of Bhinneka and Saman Melbourne, even performing the dance on Australia’s Got Talent.
-Clarice is passionate about the Australia-Indonesia relationship and believes that AIYA plays a great in its development at a grass-roots level.
+She has a love for Indonesian dance and culture and is an active member of Bhinneka and Saman Melbourne, performing at Indonesian and multicultural events throughout Melbourne.
+Clarice is passionate about the Australia-Indonesia relationship and believes that AIYA plays a great role in its development at a grass-roots level.

 Vice-President (External Relations): Sam Shlansky

 As the Vice President of External Affairs Sam is excited to bring all of his Indonesia experiences to practice.
-He will complete an honours year at Monash University in Linguistics and Indonesian Studies in 2016.
-Living in Indonesia for five months in semester one 2015 really put together all of the different volunteering projects Sam has (and continues to) do at Monash, in Scout’s Victoria, and with AIYA.
-Indonesia life was about development work in a village, part of the KKN program at Gadjah Mada.
+He will complete an honours year at Monash University in Indonesian Studies and Linguistics in 2016.
+Living in Indonesia for five months in semester one 2015 really put together all of the different volunteering projects Sam has (and continues to) do at Monash University, in Scout’s Victoria, and with AIYA.
+Indonesia life was about development work in a village, part of the KKN program at Universitas Gadjah Mada (UGM).
 During this time he was fascinated learning about working with Javanese people and the art of nongkrong.
 Eight years of Indonesian study and Sam is still learning so many interesting things.
-He hopes to bring this passion for learning and talking all about Indonesia to his role as Vice President of External Relations.
+He hopes to bring this passion for learning and talking all about Indonesia to his role as Vice President of External Affairs.

 Vice-President (Internal Relations): Haekal Irsananda

-Haekal is an undergraduate student from Monash University, majoring in marketing and completed a Diploma of Business (Commerce) in 2014.
-Having spent his childhood both in Australia and Indonesia, Haekal’s mission is to increase cooperation, understanding and the relationship between young Australian’s and Indonesian’s.
-Haekal hopes AIYA can be a platform for both Australian’s and Indonesian’s to socialise and build friendships.
-During his free time he enjoys playing sports, listening to music and eating rendang.
+Haekal is an undergraduate student at Monash University, majoring in marketing and completed a Diploma of Business (Commerce) in 2014.
+Having spent his childhood both in Australia and Indonesia, Haekal’s mission is to increase cooperation, understanding and the relationship between young Australians and Indonesians.
+Haekal hopes AIYA can be a platform for both Australians and Indonesians to socialise and build friendships.
+During his free time he enjoys playing futsal, listening to music and eating rendang.